stefanosiano/PowerfulSharedPreferences/README.md

 PowerfulSharedPreferences
 =========================
-Powerful and easy SharedPreferences wrapper, with support for automatic encryption and logs.
+Powerful and easy SharedPreferences wrapper, with support for automatic encryption, logs and multiple SharedPreferences files.

 Planned features (for now):
-* Support multiple sharedPreferences files, with optional encryption for each file
+* Support for reactive programming

 Usage